Minnesota State Highway 371: Route description

 MN 371 serves as a south–north route in central and north-central Minnesota between Little Falls, Baxter, Brainerd, Nisswa, Pequot Lakes, Walker, and Cass Lake.

+The highway is a four-lane expressway, with some freeway segments, from Little Falls to Jenkins at County Road 16 (CR 16) in Crow Wing County.
+From that point north, the road becomes a two-lane highway for the remainder of the route.
+Rural four-lane segments are generally posted at a maximum 65 mph speed limit, with open-road two-lane segments set for a maximum 60 mph speed limit.

 MN 371 departs from US 10 at Little Falls heading north, paralleling the Mississippi River on the east side of the river.
-MN 371 is a freeway-standard route coming off US 10 as it passes on the west side of Little Falls' industrial sector.
-The first interchange heading northbound is with Morrison County Road 46 (CR 46), which is the only interchange within the Little Falls area for the freeway portion.
+MN 371 is a freeway-standard route coming off US 10 as it passes on the west side of Little Falls's industrial sector.
+The first interchange heading northbound is with CR 46, which is the only interchange within the Little Falls area for the freeway portion.

 After Little Falls the route enters rural farmland, which characterizes the rest of the route's freeway portion.
 The next interchange is near the Fort Ripley military base, where it meets MN 115 and CR 47 at a diamond interchange.
 MN 115 serves the military base to the west; a large tank used as a monument is on the east side of the interchange.
 It formerly sat on the west side of MN 371 before the interchange with MN 115 was built in the early 2000s.
 This interchange with MN 115 was the last part of the MN 371 freeway upgrade to be completed.

 The MN 371 freeway ends a few miles north of MN 115 at CR 48, but maintains a four-lane divided highway configuration.
 North of CR 48, MN 371 crosses into Crow Wing County and enters the town of Fort Ripley, spending a short time passing through the center of the town.
 It quickly leaves Fort Ripley and continues north as the landscape steadily becomes less farm-oriented and more forested.
 After Fort Ripley the highway turns northeast for several miles and clips the southeast corner of Crow Wing State Park.

 A few more miles northeast, MN 371 intersects Business MN 371 (Bus.
 MN 371); this is the Brainerd exit.
 In 2000, MN 371 was moved onto the C. Elmer Anderson Memorial Highway, which bypasses Brainerd to the west, and the old roadway into downtown Brainerd was redesignated Bus.
 MN 371.
 MN 371 itself turns back to the north and crosses the Mississippi River before entering Baxter, a smaller city just west of Brainerd.
 In Baxter, MN 371 intersects MN 210, another major arterial route for northern Minnesota.
 MN 371 heads north through Baxter's business district, then enters the Gull Lake area, a popular tourist destination.